questdb/questdb/CONTRIBUTING.md

 - Add new issues to project board
 - Always assign yourself when you pick up an issue
 - Label the issues correctly after you assess them
-- Close the issue when no further actions is required
+- Close the issue when no further action is required

 Stages of our project board:
 | Stage     | Description                                              |